What are my rights as a salaried employee in Virginia?

 Employers in Virginia are allowed to make the following deductions from the salaries of their employees:

 2. Voluntary Deductions: Salaried employees in Virginia can authorize deductions such as contributions to health plans, retirement funds, and savings plans.
 Further, as a right-to-work state, Virginia laws allow employers to deduct union dues from their employees’ salaries.
-However, employers cannot require employees to pay union dues as a condition for employment.
+However, employers cannot require employees to pay union dues as a condition of employment.

 All other deductions are prohibited unless employees authorize them explicitly.
 Employers who make unlawful or unauthorized deductions are guilty of a Class 1 misdemeanor or Class 6 felony based on the amount deducted and prior reported incidents of making unauthorized deductions.